 As a result, the body makes very little (if any) immunoglobulins.
 Immunoglobulins play a major role in the immune response, which protects against illness and infection.

-Persons with agammaglobulinemia develop infections again and again.
+People with this disorder develop infections again and again.
 Common infections include ones that are due to bacteria such as Haemophilus influenzae, pneumococci (Streptococcus pneumoniae), and staphylococci.
 Common sites of infection include:

 - Gastrointestinal tract